daktronics/cef-mixer/README.md

 ### Multiple Views

-The application can load a url into multiples tiles arranged in a grid to test multiple HTML browser instances.
-The following example uses `--grid` command-line switch to specify a 2 x 2 grid:
+The application can load a url into multiples layers arranged in a grid to test multiple HTML browser instances.
+The following example uses the `--grid` command-line switch to specify a 2 x 2 grid:

 ```
 http://webglsamples.org/dynamic-cubemap/dynamic-cubemap.html --grid=2x2